-After having been in a relationship where my feelings mattered less and less as time went on, I realised that perhaps I would be better off alone.
+After having been in a relationship where my feelings mattered less and less as time went on, I realised that perhaps I would be better off single.
 When I finally made the break, I felt revived and as if I could carry the world on my shoulders.
 Atlas, one of the great Greek Titans, I am not, but it sure felt as if Hercules himself carried me forward.

 Seeing friends or family stuck in relationships that should not be, my resolve to be single is my greatest challenge.
-Being a romantic soul does not seem to stroke with wanting to be single, and neither does being an old romantic soul.
-You know the type, the one that wants to be chased and the type that wants the man to make the first step.
-After having been the one to chase a few times, I now want to just experience being chased again.
-Questions in regards to having a relationship and my illness do show up though as I often think of friends who have children, and I wonder if choosing a career over having a family was wise, especially when diagnosed with a chronic illness.
-But it matters not.
+Being a romantic soul does not seem to stroke with wanting to be single.
+You know the type, that soul that wants to be chased, and the type that wants the man to make the first step.
+After having been the one to chase a few times, I just want to experience being chased again myself should a certain type of man find me interesting enough to be chased.

 Living with MS, degenerative and progressive, sometimes feels as if there are two entities living inside my brain.
 MS… and myself.
-MS wants to progress and make me more and more dependent on medication, hospitals and loved ones but I want to stay utterly, utterly independent.
+MS wants to progress and make me more and more dependent on medication, hospitals and loved ones, but I want to stay utterly, utterly independent.

 When I was diagnosed, ‘Why me?’ questions only lasted for about 5 seconds, not even long enough to think of an answer.
 ‘Will I die because of it?’ questions only came to the fore after surviving a superbug that tried hard pulling me into my six-feet-under.
 ‘Will I end up in a wheelchair?’ does seem to pop up every now and then, but not enough to lose any sleep over it.

-As you can tell, I have my illness figured out pretty well, but what if a potential boyfriend decides that he will make up his own mind after, you can guess, ‘informing’ himself based on hoax stories about MS on the internet?
+As you can tell, I have my illness figured out pretty well, but what if a potential boyfriend decides that he will make up his own mind after, you can guess, “informing” himself based on awful stories about MS on the internet?
 Will Mr. Loverman walk away?
 Run, perhaps?
 Jet off to newer pastures because he figures that having a girlfriend with MS is just not something he will ever be able to accept?